TeaNyan/vue-pokedex/README.md

 # Vue Pokedex [(View Demo)](https://vue-pokedex-coral.vercel.app/)

 Vue Pokedex is a hobby project designed to provide a seamless and interactive experience for Pokémon enthusiasts.
-Built using Vue.js, Vuex, and the PokeAPI, this application allows users to explore a comprehensive list of all Pokémon with detailed information.
+Built using Vue.js, Vuex, Tailwind and the PokeAPI, this application allows users to explore a comprehensive list of all Pokémon with detailed information.

 ## Features